 Medical History:

-Just like a detective gathering clues, your doctor will ask questions about your neck pain.
+Like a detective gathering clues, your doctor will ask questions about neck pain.
 They’ll inquire about when it started, how it feels, and whether anything triggers or alleviates the pain.
 It’s akin to recounting the events leading up to a mystery; your doctor needs all the details to solve it.

 Physical Examination: